filbs111/webgl-reflections/readme.txt

-2 worlds. option to toggle reflect and portal. fly through portal. (position capped when portal off) draw player at "opposite" spot in other world
+2 worlds. option to toggle reflect and portal. fly through portal. (position capped when portal off) draw player at "opposite" spot in other world use "discard" in frag shader to not parts inside ball

 todo:
 draw sphere without near clip? apparently not a standard gl option - should work around. https://www.opengl.org/archives/resources/faq/technical/clipping.htm